-During adapted Brown and Shepherd surveys, particular attention will be paid to breeding lapwing, although all bird species and breeding activity will be recorded.
-The standard approach for surveying breeding waders is outlined in Brown and Shepherd (1993) and Gilbert et al. (1998).
-It is recommended that surveys for breeding waders should be undertaken between 08:30-18:00 with at least four visits undertaken during the core breeding period: April and July.
+During Adapted Brown & Shepherd surveys and transect surveys, particular attention will be paid to breeding hen harrier and other bird of conservation concern such as upland breeding waders (e.g. curlew).
 On site surveys will consist of the surveyors walking a route within quadrats which will have been selected to survey all suitable habitat types on site and to a 500m radius from the development/planning boundary (where access allows).
 Quadrat coverage should be such that every point of suitable habitat (on site and to a 500m radius) should be surveyed to within 100m.
 Surveyors should spend 20-25 minutes in each 500 x 500m quadrat (or field).
-These surveys will follow the same routes that were followed during pre-planning surveys.

-A total of four site visits will be undertaken during the bird breeding season for each monitoring year and timed to coincide with the core breeding period April - July.
+A total of four site visits will be undertaken during the bird breeding season for each monitoring year and timed to coincide with the core survey period April - July.
 Notes will be recorded on nesting and territorial behaviour and breeding signs using standard BTO codes.
 Non-breeding behaviour such as birds flying over the site will also be recorded.